arturomorarioja-kea/WD_PHP_F25/Lesson08/README.md

 ### Exercises
 - Write better unit tests for the HTML 2 Markdown application so that they catch errors
+- Study and analyse the Sign up and login with email validation application.
+Check out the diagrams in the `docs` folder
 - Finish the [First Mandatory Assignment](https://kea-fronter.itslearning.com/LearningToolElement/ViewLearningToolElement.aspx?LearningToolElementId=1366218).
 Remember that next week you will have to present it to the class

 [- Try deploying your own PHP applications.
 Find suitable hosting providers]: #